-SECTION 4 Implementation
+Implementation

-4.1 IMPLEMENTATION
+5.1 IMPLEMENTATION

 The proposed Transportation Mitigation Program (TMP) will start before actual construction begins and will continue throughout the construction period.
+Pre-project mitigation efforts will begin after construction funding is approved.
 The goal is to ensure that neighborhoods adjacent to the project construction area remain stable during the project.
 Elements of the mitigation program, such as the systems engineering exercise, will be carried out before construction starts.

-Members of the New Orleans City Council, city agencies, local officials, and representatives from St. Bernard Parish will be invited to join in the planning.
+Members of the New Orleans City Council, city agencies, local officials, representatives from St. Bernard Parish, as well as other interested parties will be invited to join in the planning.
 Meetings will be open to the public, and meeting minutes will be accessible.
 Details of the ongoing Community Opportunities Plan of Action will be finalized through ongoing coordination during the design and construction phases.